takepayments Review: The Best Payment Solution for UK Businesses?

 takepayments is a reliable choice for small businesses, with excellent customer support.

-Its takepaymentsplus card machine is a great all-in-one choice for small businesses, that’s easy to use and can also generate numerous reports, such as inventory and employee sales tracking.
+Its takepaymentsplus card machine is a great all-in-one choice for small businesses that’s easy to use and can also generate numerous reports, such as inventory and employee sales tracking.
 These are valuable features that can help you better manage your business and guide your scaling plans.

 However, it does loop you into a contract, and charges fees for just about every service.
 So, for new businesses, or ones with low transaction volumes, a zero-contract provider with no monthly fees like Square or SumUp might be a better option.

-If you’re still unsure about what merchant services provider is right for your business, use our quick and free quotes tool.
+If you’re still unsure about which merchant services provider is right for your business, use our quick and free quotes tool.
 We’ll match you with the providers that are best suited to meet your needs, and they’ll be in touch with tailored, obligation-free quotes!

 takepayments review FAQs